ibrahimkurban/M-IHS/README.md

   * LSQR (naive and preconditioned versions)

 Additionally, the figures in the journal cited above, the MATLAB codes to generate the figures, the MATLAB data represented in the figures all are included in the packet.

+Please contact me if you have any questions or find some issues about the codes